menkrep1337/XSSCon/README.md

 ## Main features

 * crawling all links on a website ( crawler engine )
-* post and get forms are supported
+* POST and GET forms are supported
-* get method from link is supported
 * many settings that can be customized
 * ETC....